artecs-group/RVfpga-sim-addons/README.md

   <img src="RVfpga_PipelineSimulator.png" width=90% height=90%>
 </p>

 Binary beta versions of the two simulators are provided as a release in this repository.
 We include both Windows and Ubuntu versions.
+We will soon release the sources of the two simulators.

 In folders RVfpga_ViDBo and RVfpga_PipelineSimulator you can find detailed instructions on how to run each simulator in your own system as well as useful example videos.
+The example programs that are tested in the simulators are also included, both with a source file and a .vh file.
+In case you want to simulate other programs you have to create the .vh file yourself; we will soon provide instructions for doing it.